Graft-versus-host disease: Glucocorticoids

 Intravenously administered glucocorticoids, such as prednisone, are the standard of care in acute GvHD and chronic GVHD.
-The use of these glucocorticoids is designed to suppress the T-cell-mediated immune onslaught on the host tissues; however, in high doses, this immune-suppression raises the risk of infections and cancer relapse.
-Therefore, it is desirable to taper off the post-transplant high-level steroid doses to lower levels, at which point the appearance of mild GVHD may be welcome, especially in HLA mis-matched patients, as it is typically associated with a graft-versus-tumor effect..While glucocorticoids remain the first line of treatment for acute GVHD, only about 50% of patients respond to treatment, otherwise having steroid-refractory GVHD (SR-GVHD).
+The use of these glucocorticoids is designed to suppress the T-cell-mediated immune onslaught on the host tissues; however, in high doses, this immunosuppression raises the risk of infections and cancer relapse.
+Therefore, it is desirable to taper off the post-transplant high-level steroid doses to lower levels, at which point the appearance of mild GVHD may be welcome, especially in HLA-mismatched patients, as it is typically associated with a graft-versus-tumor effect..While glucocorticoids remain the first line of treatment for acute GVHD, only about 50% of patients respond to treatment, otherwise having steroid-refractory GVHD (SR-GVHD).

 An increasing number of recent treatment options for SR-GVHD have been investigated, such as extracorporeal photopheresis (ECP), mesenchymal stem cell (MSCs), fecal microbial transplantation (FMT), and the medication Ruxolitinib.

 Steroid-sparing immunosuppression/immunomodulation

 Cyclosporine and tacrolimus are calcineurin inhibitors.
 The substances are structurally different but have the same mechanism of action.
 Cyclosporine binds to the cytosolic protein peptidyl-prolyl cis-trans isomerase A (known as cyclophilin), while tacrolimus binds to the cytosolic protein peptidyl-prolyl cis-trans isomerase FKBP12.
-These complexes inhibit calcineurin, block dephosphorylation of the transcription factor NFAT of activated T-cells and its translocation into the nucleus.
+These complexes inhibit calcineurin, block dephosphorylation of the transcription factor NFAT of activated T-cells, and its translocation into the nucleus.
 Standard prophylaxis involves the use of cyclosporine for six months with methotrexate.
 Cyclosporin levels should be maintained above 200 ng/ml.

 Other substances that have been studied for GvHD treatment include, for example: sirolimus, pentostatin, etanercept, and alemtuzumab.

-In August 2017, the US FDA approved ibrutinib to treat chronic GvHD after failure of one or more other systemic treatments.
+In August 2017, the US FDA approved ibrutinib for chronic GvHD treatment after failure of one or more other systemic treatments.

 Axatilimab (Niktimvo) was approved for medical use in the United States in August 2024.